Deconstruction Reconstruction: WYG’s Fav New Teen Grief Journal

 We are really excited to let you know about a new grief resource for grieving teens that came out this year.
-But before we do I need to make a small confession: Eleanor and I can be a little critical when it comes to grief resources.
+But before we do, I need to make a small confession: Eleanor and I can be a little critical when it comes to grief resources.
 That probably doesn’t paint the best picture of us, but it’s true.
 We believe good grief support is incredibly important.
 We also believe that grief resources can and should be smart and sound, practical, interesting, engaging, relevant, relatable and creative.
 It’s a tall order, we know!
 But there are folks out there who are meeting and exceeding our [sometimes excessively high] bar, and we want you to know about them.
 Though it may sound like we’re overly demanding, it’s only because we want to make sure what we share with you is the best of the best.
 There are a lot of grief resources out there to sort through, but if we go out of our way to tell you about something, it is because we think it is pretty darn great!

 Without further ado, we want to tell you about

-Deconstruction/Reconstruction – a fantastic new teen grief journal put out by our grief friends at the Dougy Center.
+Deconstruction Reconstruction, a fantastic new teen grief journal put out by our grief friends at The Dougy Center.

-If you don’t know The Dougy Center, they are the children’s grief center we all wish we had in our cities (unless you live in Portland, Oregon – then you just thank your lucky stars that they’re your neighbor).
+If you don’t know The Dougy Center, they are the children’s grief center we all wish we had in our cities (unless you live in Portland, Oregon; Then, you just thank your lucky stars that they’re your neighbor!).
 We have been fans of The Dougy Center since way back in our pre-WYG work.
 We would order their resources for the grieving families in the bereavement program where we worked.
-Time and again we were impressed with their resources (one of the earliest posts on WYG was a review of their After a Suicide Activity Book for Grieving Kids) and this journal is no exception.
+Time and again we were impressed with their resources (one of the earliest posts on WYG was a review of their After a Suicide Activity Book for Grieving Kids), and this journal is no exception.

 - The aesthetic is simple and engaging.
 We think good aesthetics go a long way when it comes to a journal.
-You want a journal you are excited to pick up, but not own that is so over-designed that you don’t have plenty of space and make it your own.
+You want a journal you are excited to pick up, but not one that is so over-designed that you don’t have plenty of space to make it your own.
 This journal strikes the perfect balance, with great, crisp design but black and white pages with plenty of space and customizability.

 - It isn’t just a writing journal.
 Though many of the activities are writing activities, there are activities that involve drawing, painting, collaging, etc. Beyond that, there are a fair number of pages with prompts that are followed by blank pages that could be used for whatever medium you pick.